UFC 315: Muhammad vs. Della Maddalena: Predictions & Analysis

 A few statistical edges stand out.
 Maddalena throws significantly more leather — a 2.1 sig. strike per minute gap.
 Muhammad is far more active with takedowns, averaging 2.9 more per 15 minutes.
 Maddalena has tighter striking defense, making opponents miss more often.

-**The Pick: Belal Muhammad over Jack Della Maddalena.** The model gives Muhammad a slight nod at 61% — this could easily go either way.
+The Pick: Belal Muhammad over Jack Della Maddalena.
+The model gives Muhammad a slight nod at 57% — this could easily go either way.
+Notably, the betting market has Maddalena at 36% implied while our model sees 43% — a 6-point disagreement that could signal value.

 Valentina Shevchenko vs Manon Fiorot